jbhannah/jbhannah.net/src/pages/articles/2020-06-02-negating-activerecord-scopes.md

 ## What's happening under the hood

-`scope.arel.constraints` gets the Arel representation of the scope and extracts the constraints (i.e. the `where` clause).
-This gives an array of `Arel::Nodes`, one for each `where` statement the generated query;
+`ruby›scope.arel.constraints` gets the Arel representation of the scope and extracts the constraints (i.e. the `where` clause).
+This gives an array of `ruby›Arel::Nodes`, one for each `where` statement the generated query;
-`.reduce(:and)` combines them all into a single Arel statement that can be negated with `.not`.
-This Arel statement can be passed back to ActiveRecord's `where` method, which turns the SQL for the original `active` scope:
+`ruby›.reduce(:and)` combines them all into a single Arel statement that can be negated with `ruby›.not`.
+This Arel statement can be passed back to ActiveRecord's `where` method, which turns the SQL for the original `active`
+scope:

 ```sql
 SELECT "foobars".*